Skip to content

 useFetch-Like Composable

-Returns the raw response of the API endpoint.
-Intended for data which requires reactive updates, e.g. when using the data in a template.
+Returns the API response as Nuxt async data.
+Intended for data that requires reactive updates, e.g. when using data in templates.

 Placeholder

-useMyApiData is a placeholder used as an example in the documentation.
+useMyApiData is a placeholder.
 The composable is generated based on your API endpoint ID.
-For example, if you were to call an endpoint jsonPlaceholder, the composable will be called useJsonPlaceholderData.
+For example, endpoint jsonPlaceholder generates useJsonPlaceholderData.

 Return Values

-• refresh/execute: a function that can be used to refresh the data returned by the handler function.
+• refresh/execute: function to refresh the data returned by the handler.

-• error: an error object if the data fetching failed.
+• error: error object if data fetching failed.

-• status: a string indicating the status of the data request:
+• status: string indicating the status of the data request:

 • idle: when the request has not started, such as: